RafDevX/NodeBB-DD2391/report/report.typ

 However, this comes with two limitations: First, being required to reset your password via email is in some sense a degradation in availability; and second, there is nothing preventing a malicious attacker from spamming a large number of login requests, locking the account again faster than the time it takes the user to log in after unlocking it.
 Nevertheless, the default solution is better than nothing, and the request spamming could easily be mitigated by, for example, a web proxy in front of the application.

-The default situation is summarized in @defaultMitigations.
+The default situation is summarized in @default-mitigations.

 #let tableColors = (
   none, none, none, none, none, none,